Server Performance Monitoring(v.1.0.2)

 Display of top system transactions

-Magento Performance Monitoring extension will display system resource consumption by system applications such as MySQL, web-server, etc. It allows store administrator to timely react to unexpected high resource consumption by one of the applications that may occur if there is insufficient RAM or - incorrect configuration.
+Magento Server Monitoring extension will display system resource consumption by system applications such as MySQL, web-server, etc. It allows store administrator to timely react to unexpected high resource consumption by one of the applications that may occur if there is insufficient RAM or - incorrect configuration.
 The graph also allows you to track changes in the load after installing new modules, changing their settings or other configuration.
 For example, MySQL can heavily load a processor and this tool will show which system transaction has influenced the load.

 Send email notifications to system administrator when CPU Average Load is too high.
 This is a must have feature since troubles with high server load may cause loss in profit.
 Email alerts help quickly solve emerging problems.